-Keeping your battery secure is an essential car battery maintenance tip and also helps to prevent damage to your car parts.
+Keeping it secure is an essential car battery maintenance tip and also helps to prevent damage to your car parts.
 For example, a loose battery can vibrate, resulting in short circuits.
 Besides, it can also tip over and bash against other parts of your engine in transit.
-This can cause battery acid to spill all over your motor.
+This can cause it’s acid to spill all over your motor.

-It’s best to ensure your battery sits correctly and is secured tightly, especially if you drive on a bumpy road.
+It’s best to ensure that it sits correctly and is secured tightly, especially if you drive on a bumpy road.

 8. Clean Your Battery

-Cleaning your battery on a regular basis is the most critical part of maintaining your car battery.
-If your battery constantly has grime or dirt on its surface, the battery casing may leak, leading to a short circuit.
+Cleaning your battery on a regular basis is the most critical part of maintaining it.
+If there is constantly grime or dirt on its surface, the battery casing may leak, leading to a short circuit.
 Also, a dirty battery connection can weaken the charge.

 Remove the clamps and wipe away grease, dirt, and oxidation with a toothbrush, dry wipe, or towel once a month.
 A baking soda and water solution will help you clean off dirt easily.
 Better still, you can buy an ammonia-based solution.